Chris Leon is a Multi Platinum, Award winning NYC based Producer, Mix and Mastering engineer.

 Chris currently acts as CEO of Chris Leon Productions (CLP) where he plays an active role as a Mix Engineer, Manager, Producer, Musician, Songwriter, Composer.
 Chris and CLP work and collaborate with some of the industry’s most successful individuals and organizations.
 The CLP client roster transcends genres and encompasses Grammy and Emmy award winners to Billboard’s top current talents:

-Recent production and mixing work includes 2 songs for the movie 22 Jumpstreet, the theme songs for the upcoming Dreamworks movie Trolls, Nile Rodgers, Betty Who, Hoddie Allen, Project 46, Latin Grammy award winner Jota Quest and many more.
+Recent production and mixing work includes various songs for "The Greatest Showman", Namie Amuro, Dreamwork's movie Trolls, Nile Rodgers, Betty Who, Hoddie Allen, Project 46, Latin Grammy award winner Jota Quest and many more.

 Chris was a pleasure to work with.
 He has a great ear for producing and mixing.
 I was surprised at how accurately he balanced all the levels.
 The low end of his mixes are particularly great.
 He was very responsive and professional.
 I highly recommend him.